deansmiller/jsnet/README.md

 <p>Just a little experiment I have been hacking together.
 I have had an interest in Machine Learning techniques since uni and maybe I will build some other toy apps</p>

 <p>Give it a try @ jsnet.nodejitsu.com</p>

+<p>Note: Does not work in FF at the moment.
+In no way is this a completed, tried and tested app</p>